Can Romania become eastern Europe's new Bordeaux?

 Imports were nine times larger.

 "Romania has a great future.
-When I do (go to) London I see we have a nice big stand with Romania," said Budureasca's Donnelly.
+When I do (go to) London I see we have a nice big stand with Romania," Lacureanu said.
 "But we're standing there trying to literally grab people to come in and it's a shame." ($1 = 0.7749 euros) ($1 = 0.6192 British pounds)

 (Reporting by Ioana Patran; Editing by Radu Marinas and Paul Casciato)